 The Freedom of Information Act 2000 (FOIA) provides the general public with the right of access to recorded information held by public authorities.
 Public authorities as defined in the Act include central government departments, local government, the police, the National Health Service, and schools, colleges and universities.

 Do I have to give a student or employee a copy of the references I have written or received about them?

 The starting point should always be that references are confidential.
 However, as a general rule the student or employee should be able to obtain a copy of that reference from the person who receives it.

 Where references are expressly stated to be ‘In confidence’ it may be possible in certain circumstances to withhold them from the person to whom they relate should they make an access request.
-However, this is not straightforward and the advice of the Information Protection Unit should be sought in advance.
+However, this is not straightforward and the advice of the Information Governance Unit should be sought in advance.

 Where you have provided a reference to a third party at an individual’s request and are happy to give a copy to the individual then there is no reason you are not prohibited from doing so.